 Personal Management Merit Badge

 Personal management is about mapping a plan for your life.
 It involves setting short-range and long-range goals and investigating different ways to reach those goals.
 Education, training, and experience all help make these goals become a reality.
-While you do not need to have a Scouts Discover prepaid card to complete any of the requirements to earn this merit badge, the program and card can assist a Scout in completing several of the requirements.
+While you do not need to have a Boy Scouts of America Discover prepaid card to complete any of the requirements to earn this merit badge, the program and card can assist a Scout in completing several of the requirements.
 Below are some details and tools available to Scouts.

 A full list of the requirements to earn the Personal Management Merit Badge can be found online here.

 Please click on a requirement below for more details.

 As a part of the Scout Discover Prepaid Card program, we provide financial calculators that the Scout can use to help give them a better understanding of this topic.
 Below are three calculators that can help in gaining an understanding of the concept of return for putting money into a savings account, in a fun way.

 Once a Scout has a card, the following calculators are available for both parents and Scouts, as part of the program: